-Stormwater, Asset Management, and Wastewater (SAW)
+Stormwater, Asset Management, and Wastewater (SAW) Program Highlights

-- UPDATE: Per Section 603 of House Bill 5313, there is a new grant condition for SAW Asset Management Plan (AMP) recipients.
+- Per Section 603 of House Bill 5313, there is a new grant condition for SAW Asset Management Plan (AMP) recipients.
 All SAW AMP grant recipients will need to submit a summary of the AMP, which includes identifying major assets of the plan, AND make a copy of the AMP available to the public for at least 15 years.
 The summary of the AMP must be submitted with the Wastewater or Stormwater AMP Certification of Project Completeness once the grant activities are completed.
 This new grant condition only applies if you accept the SAW grant.
 If you wish to decline your SAW AMP grant, please contact your project manager.
 Please refer to this memo for additional information.

 - As of March 21, 2014, no new SAW grant or loan applications will be accepted as the amount of approved applications exceed the $450M available in the SAW program.